jawah/niquests/docs/user/advanced.rst

 configuration.

 Requests ships with a single Transport Adapter, the :class:`HTTPAdapter
-<requests.adapters.HTTPAdapter>`.
+<niquests.adapters.HTTPAdapter>`.
 This adapter provides the default Requests
 interaction with HTTP and HTTPS using the powerful `urllib3`_ library.
-Whenever a Requests :class:`Session <requests.Session>` is initialized, one of these is attached to the :class:`Session <requests.Session>` object for HTTP, and one for HTTPS.
+Whenever a Requests :class:`Session <niquests.Session>` is initialized, one of these is attached to the :class:`Session <niquests.Session>` object for HTTP, and one for HTTPS.

 Requests enables users to create and use their own Transport Adapters that